Originally published on November 3rd, 2012 as part of a series on World Wonders.

 The Tokyo Skytree ticks all the boxes as far as world wonders go.
 It’s ginormous, majestic, and expansive.
 You can feed off its glory and basque in its shadow.
 I can see it towering above Sumida Tokyo from my apartment if I stand all the way to the left in the sunroom.

 I am participating in his five week workshop with a team or artists creating our own kamishibai stories from the stories of the local residents.
-An old woman who runs an old cleaners stops by to listen to our stories and sits on her own chair in front of the small workshop space.
+An old woman who runs a cleaning shop stops by to listen to our stories and sits on her own chair in front of the small workshop space.
 A public TV crew stops by to interview us and do a story on the workshop.
 Random friends stop by to drop off food or show support.
 Tour groups on their way to the Skytree look on with interest.

 My Japanese is poor so I struggle to communicate my ideas about how the narrative of the short story should go.
 Ours involves a man’s story of how the houses in the neighborhood are so close the kids would just jump through second story windows to visit friends.
 We imagine a whole world where kids do not even need shoes because there are amazing places to visit from the second floor like foreign countries, sumo stables, and even the ocean.